1

 31

-Although the allegations may have happened or are valid, there is not a preponderance of evidence to prove the alleged violations did or did not occur, therefore the allegations are UNSUBSTANTIATED.
+Although the allegations may have happened or are valid, there is not a preponderance of evidence to prove the alleged violations did or did not occur, therefore the allegations are Unsubstantiated.

-An exit interview was conducted with the administrator.
-A copy of this report along with the appeal rights were provided. |
+Exit interview was conducted and a copy of this report was provided. |